jeremiah-shaulov/office_spirit_mysql/README.md

 - `maxConns` - Limit to number of simultaneous connections in this pool.
 When reached `pool.haveSlots()` returns false, and new connection requests will wait.
 Default value: `250`.
 - `onLoadFile` - Handler for `LOAD DATA LOCAL INFILE` query.
 - `onBeforeCommit` - Callback that will be called every time a transaction is about to be committed.
+- `managedXaDsns` - Will automatically manage distributed transactions on DSNs listed here (will rollback or commit dangling transactions).
 - `xaInfoTables` - You can provide tables (that you need to create), that will improve distributed transactions management (optional).

 Options can be given just as DSN string, or a `Dsn` object, that contains parsed DSN string.